-Like Audi's conventionally powered cars, the e-tron is packed with all the very latest safety kit – although it hasn't yet been independently evaluated by the crash-testing experts at Euro NCAP.
+Like Audi's conventionally powered cars, the e-tron is packed with all the very latest safety kit – and it received the maximum five-star score when evaluated by the independent safety experts at Euro NCAP.

 Standard safety equipment includes lane-departure warning, cruise control and a speed limiter, as well as forward collision detection, and a full complement of airbags.